AKC's Stud Book signifies genetic purity, a bloodline bank for certified pedigrees but the purebred dog's premier registry has failed the fancy.

 Led by the Missouri Pet Breeders, puppy mills (renamed “commercial breeders”) bucked up and moved their millions of dollars in “stock” to the American Pet Registry, Inc. That probably wasn’t a bad thing for the integrity of the American Kennel Club stud book but it left a big financial gap.

 The Frequently Used Sires Program, meant to protect the integrity of the AKC Stud Book, instead led to even worse genetic corruption!
 As AKC “marketing” sought to register more dogs, they invented the Conditional Registration Policy.
-You would think one mistake would be sufficient but no, AKC also initiated the Administrative Research Registry policy.

 Here’s how it works: The Conditional Registration Policy means: “When unknown parentage is indicated via DNA testing, the status of the registration will be downgraded to ‘conditional’ until a three generation pedigree is established.
 “Unknown” will be noted on the registration or pedigree for the ancestor in question.
 This will only occur in cases where the dogs are believed to be purebred, but a registered parent is found to be incorrect.”